Implicit stereotype: Malleability of implicit stereotypes

 Stereotype activation may be stronger for some category members than for others.
 People express weaker gender stereotypes with unfamiliar than familiar names.
 Judgments and gut reactions that go along with implicit biases are based on how familiar something is.

-Developmental Origins and Real-World Consequences
+Developmental origins and real-world consequences

 Recent research has shown that implicit biases can influence how people perceive children, particularly Black children.
 A study by Goff et al. (2014) found that Black boys as young as 10 years old were perceived as significantly older and less innocent than White boys of the same age.
 Participants in the study also judged Black children to be more responsible for their actions in hypothetical scenarios.
 This phenomenon, known as adultification bias, reflects an implicit stereotype that reduces empathy and increases support for punitive treatment.
 These biased perceptions are associated with real-world consequences, including disproportionate rates of school discipline and harsher treatment by law enforcement toward Black youth.

+Additionally, research has shown that implicit biases can influence real-world decisions even when people consciously endorse fairness.
+In field audit studies, researchers sent resumes to real job openings, varying the candidates' race via name.
+Applicants with stereotypically White-sounding names received more callbacks than identical applicants with Black-sounding names, demonstrating subtle racial bias and discrimination.
+One way to reduce such bias and discrimination is through intergroup contact.
+In the Robbers Cave experiment, boys initially divided into competitive groups showed clear prejudice, but working together on shared goals effectively reduced intergroup hostility.
+These findings show that while implicit biases often operate outside conscious awareness, structured interventions and positive interactions can reduce their impact on behavior.